 Economy for All

 Unaffordable housing and poverty wages are producing a deeply unequal Durham.
-It’s time to build an economy that works for everyone.Start by voting in participatory budgeting!
+It’s time to build an economy that works for everyone.Check out our 2019 Newsletter!

 We want a Durham where everyone has the resources they need to thrive.
 Where the wealth generated by our community remains in our community.
 Where workers are fairly paid and fairly treated.
 And where decisions about our economy are just, democratic, and equitable.
 We want a Durham and an Economy for All.

 This year we are organizing community members around participatory budgeting (update: over 10K residents engaged!), a $95 million affordable housing bond (update: we won!), and a new policy that can give working-class people direct say over how our money is spent on development.
 Our campaign will connect these three efforts to challenge inequality and democratize decisions about Durham’s economy.
 And we will use that momentum to power our endorsed City Council and Mayoral candidates to victory (update: we won here too!).